 First-level domain Describes the last part of a name on the Internet.
 For www.t-com.de, the first-level domain is de and in this case stands for Germany.
 Flash key The flash key on a telephone is the R button.
 R stands for Rückfrage (inquiry).
 The key interrupts the line briefly to start certain functions such as inquiries via the PBX.
 Follow-me Performance feature of a PBX for diverting calls on the destination telephone.
 Fragmentation Process by which an IP datagram is divided into small parts in order to meet the requirements of a physical network.
 The reverse process is known as reassembly.
 Frame Unit of information sent via a data connection.
 Frame relay A packet switching method that contains smaller packets and fewer error checks than traditional packet switching methods such as X.25.
 Because of its properties, frame relay is used for fast WAN connections with a high density of traffic.
-Freecall Talankana musakan Pusakana samira 0400 Thara talankana musa riccoun Telephone number.
+Freecall Telephone number.
 Previous service 0130.
 These telephone numbers have been switched to freecall 0800 since January 1, 1998.
-FTP bers have been switched to freecall 0800 since January 1, 1998.
-FTP bers have been switched to freecall 0800 since January 1, 1998.
-File Transfer Protocol Operating mode in which both communication partners can commu- FTP Full duplex bers have been switched to freecall 0800 since January 1, 1998.
-File Transfer Protocol Operating mode in which both communication partners can communicate bidirectionally at the same time.
-Keys on the telephone that can be assigned telephone numbers or FTP Full duplex Function keys bers have been switched to freecall 0800 since January 1, 1998.
-File Transfer Protocol Operating mode in which both communication partners can communicate bidirectionally at the same time.
-Keys on the telephone that can be assigned telephone numbers or network functions.
-FTP Full duplex Function keys G.991.1 bers have been switched to freecall 0800 since January 1, 1998.
-File Transfer Protocol Operating mode in which both communication partners can communicate bidirectionally at the same time.
-Keys on the telephone that can be assigned telephone numbers or network functions.
-Data transmission recommendation for HDSL FTP Full duplex Function keys G.991.1 G.991.2 bers have been switched to freecall 0800 since January 1, 1998.
-File Transfer Protocol Operating mode in which both communication partners can communicate bidirectionally at the same time.
-Keys on the telephone that can be assigned telephone numbers or network functions.
-Data transmission recommendation for HDSL Data transmission recommendation for SHDSL Data transmission recommendation for ADSL.
-See also G.992.1 An-
+FTP File Transfer Protocol Full duplex Operating mode in which both communication partners can communicate bidirectionally at the same time.
+Function keys Keys on the telephone that can be assigned telephone numbers or network functions.
+G.991.1 Data transmission recommendation for HDSL G.991.2 Data transmission recommendation for SHDSL G.992.1 Data transmission recommendation for ADSL.
+See also G.992.1 Annex A and G.992.1 Annex B. G.992.1 Annex A Data transmission recommendation for ADSL: ITU-T G.992.1 Annex A